-Vocabulary is affected by the number of words known by a person in a second language (L2) or foreign language (FL) (Meara, 2002; Meara & Nation, 2013).
+The importance of vocabulary in effective communication is indisputable as "it plays a significant role in conveying meanings and expressing ideas.
+Vocabulary is affected by the number of words known by a person in a second language (L2) or foreign language (FL)."
+(Meara, 2002; Meara & Nation, 2013).

-The recent trends have witnessed a gradual shift in the interest of researchers in understanding the process of learning vocabulary rather than in teaching and teachers (Al-Khasawneh, 2012) as teachers have emphasized the importance of learning and have set aims for learners to independent and autonomous to make them self-sufficient (Forbes, 2018).
-Autonomy is enhanced by the vocabulary learning strategies (VLSs) (Boonkongsaen & Intaraprasert, 2014).
+The recent trends have witnessed a gradual shift in the interest of researchers from teaching and teachers to understanding the process of learning vocabulary (Al-Khasawneh, 2012).
+Teachers have come to realize the importance of learning, and are gradually setting aims for learners to become independent and autonomous to make them self-sufficient (Forbes, 2018).
+Autonomy is boosted by the vocabulary learning strategies (VLSs) (Boonkongsaen & Intaraprasert, 2014).

-Since 1980s, numerous studies have been conducted with regard to the recent shift of the learning process (Mollaali & Sadeghi, 2018).
-To summarize their findings, students struggle in communication because the amount of words they are able to use in receiving and producing language is considerably limited.
-In return, their learning process is negatively affected 'as they gradually lose motivation and confidence in learning a second language' (Cook, 2016).
+With regard to the recent shift of the learning process, numerous studies have been conducted since the 1980s (Mollaali & Sadeghi, 2018).
+The studies resulted in the conclusion that students struggle in the face of acquiring a new language due to a limited amount of words in receiving and producing language.
+Consequently, students 'gradually lose motivation and confidence in learning a second language' (Cook, 2016), and the whole learning process is negatively affected.

-The factors playing a role in enhancing students' 'autonomy and success in their vocabulary learning processes' are manifold, 'such as gender, language proficiency, previous vocabulary learning strategies instruction, and academic major'.
-In addition, the years of study, age, learning style, motivation, previous language learning experience, course level, and languages studied (Gu, 2002) must also be taken into consideration when researching the learning process.
-Previous studies on the same topic, on the other hand, have shown inconsistent and inconclusive results (Fontecha & Gallego, 2012).
-No wonder the readers have been left with doubts and in confusion especially in the context of EFL (Fontecha & Gallego, 2012Moreover, most of the studies were conducted in western countries.
-Hence, there is a dearth of literature on VLS and reading comprehension in the present study context.
+Many factors are recognized to be playing a role in improving the learners 'autonomy and success in their vocabulary learning processes such as gender, language proficiency, previous vocabulary learning strategies instruction, and academic major' (Hassanzadeh & Marefat, 2014).
+Apart from these variables, other factors affecting the use of vocabulary learning strategies are the years of study, age, learning style, motivation, previous language learning experience, course level, and languages studied (Gu, 2002).
+However, previous studies conducted on the factors affecting the use of vocabulary learning strategies arrived at inconsistent and inconclusive results (Fontecha & Gallego, 2012).